h0bb3/tictactoe_react/README.md

 # TicTacToe
 A simple tic tac toe game made in react.
 Based on the [react tutorial](https://reactjs.org/tutorial/tutorial.htm) with the goal to learn and improve.

-The game is deployed on [github pages](https://tobias-dv-lnu.github.io/tictactoe_react/
+[Play Tic Tac Toe](https://tobias-dv-lnu.github.io/tictactoe_react/) deployed on github pages.

 ## Changes in this version: